ROCm/omniperf/src/docs/analysis.md

 ```
 > **Note:** Some cells may be blank indicating a missing/unavailable hardware counter or NULL value

-3. Optimizatize application, iterate, and re-profile to inspect performance changes.
+3. Optimize application, iterate, and re-profile to inspect performance changes.
 4. Redo a comprehensive analysis with Omniperf CLI at any milestone or at the end.

 ### Demo